Biggin Hill International Air Fair

 The Biggin Hill International Air Show, or Biggin Hill Air Fair, was one of the largest civilian airshows in the world and the largest privately organised air show in Europe.
 It ran once a year, usually near the end of June, at London Biggin Hill Airport, a former World War II RAF fighter station, from 1963 to 2010.
-It has been succeeded by a smaller-scale air show event titled The Festival of Flight which was launched in June 2014.
+It was succeeded by a smaller-scale air show event titled The Festival of Flight which was launched in June 2014 and ran until 2019.

 History

 Squadron Leader Jock Maitland purchased a lease to run Biggin Hill Airport from Bromley Council in 1958, and commenced the first show in 1963.
 Jock Maitland had flown Sabres in conflict in Korea before retiring from RAF service.
 He started a small charter company, Maitland Air Charter which operated pleasure flights from Ramsgate Airport during 1959 and 1960, eventually using former RAF Percival Prentice aircraft refurbished and civilianised by Aviation Traders of Southend, a company started by Freddie Laker.
 Subsequently, Jock set up in business with a local builder to form Maitland Drewery Aviation and operated Vickers Viscount aircraft.
 Drewery conceived the infamous steel Wendy House which once graced the Apron on Biggin Hill Airport.
 The council privatised the airport in 1988 and it was bought by Biggin Hill Airport Ltd in 1994, who agreed a 25-year contract for the air fair.

 In 2010 Biggin Hill Airport Ltd, the airfield leaseholders, cancelled the licence to run the air fair after 47 years, three years before it was due to end.

 On Saturday 14 June 2014, the air fair was revived with a new smaller-scale format entitled The Festival of Flight.
 The proposed annual one-day event was limited to 15,000 spectators and was meant to portray Biggin Hill as both a site of historical value and as a modern thriving business airport.
 The main attraction of the show was a display from the Red Arrows who were celebrating their 50th Display year - Biggin Hill was notable for being the site of the first public display for the aerobatic display team in the UK back in 1965.
 A second Festival of Flight took place in June 2015, with a third held in June 2016.

-From 2017 (the 100th anniversary of the RFC starting to use the airfield), the event took place over 2 days in August.
+From 2017 (the 100th anniversary of the RFC starting to use the airfield), the event took place over two days in August.
+The final Festival of Flight event was held in 2019.

 In 2020, instead of a Festival of Flight (which could not have been held owing to significant infrastructure projects taking place at the airport), it was planned that a public event would be held on 10 August entitled "The Hardest Day", to commemorate the 80th anniversary of the Battle of Britain.
 However, owing to the COVID-19 pandemic, this event was cancelled.